jldec/date-plus/README.md

 Javascript dates extended with [dateformat](https://www.npmjs.com/package/dateformat)

 - Tiny wrapper function to create dates
+- returns normal Date objects extended with `.format()`
 - uses the built-in date parser, fixes a parser annoyance in ES5
-- returns normal Date objects extended with `.format()`, doesn't throw if the date is invalid
+- unlike dateformat, format() doesn't throw if the date is invalid
-- provides choice of language strings - currently `de` and `en` are provided
+- choice of language strings - currently `de` and `en` are included

 ## installation